 How credit for a course at FIDM transfers to another educational institution depends on how that college or university will accept the course and how clearly defined a student's transfer goal is.
-Students who wish to explore their transfer options should consult with FIDM’s Academic Support Staff in San Francisco and Orange County, or with FIDM's Articulation Officer on the Los Angeles campus.
+Students who wish to explore their transfer options should consult with FIDM’s Articulation Officer.
 Students graduating from FIDM must complete the graduation requirements for their specific degree.
 FIDM requirements, however, do not necessarily meet all lower division or general education requirements for other colleges.
 FIDM currently maintains articulation agreements with selected colleges with the intent of enhancing a student's transfer opportunities.

 Articulation is the planned, documented pathway between two or more colleges or universities and their academic programs.
 Articulation agreements are also called transfer agreements, transfer guides, and transfer pathways by various audiences.

 FIDM currently has articulation agreements with following institutions:

 Sufficient course content from FIDM's Merchandise Product Development; Merchandise Marketing; Fashion Design, Graphic Design and Visual Communications programs articulated as equivalent, to that delivered in the first two years (levels 3 and 4) of the B.A.
 (Hons) Fashion Marketing, B.A.(Hons) Fashion Design with Marketing, B.A.(Hons) Fashion Design, and B.A.
 (Hons) Communication Design programs at Regent's University.

 CCA (California College of the Arts-San Francisco and Oakland campuses)